Who is responsible for your data?

 We will share your information with Blackpool Council, who collect and administer Council Tax on our behalf, and we will share your information with other Council Services where this is permitted by legislation or is necessary to ensure you are receiving services to help you.

-We will share your information with others if we are required, or able, to do so by law or ordered to do so by a Court.
-We may share your information with the Police and the Crown Prosecution Service.
+We will share your information with others if we are required, or able, to do so by law or if ordered to do so by a Court.
+We may share your information with the Police, the Crown Prosecution Service or the Office for National Statistics.
 Data may also be disclosed for the purpose of preventing and detecting fraud, and used to do this in accordance with Part 6 (Schedule 9) of the Local Audit and Accountability Act 2014.

 How long will we keep your information?